James FitzGibbon: Later life and legacy

 He moved to England in 1847 after the death of his wife Mary Haley, with whom he had four sons and a daughter.
-In 1850 he was appointed a Military Knight of Windsor.
+In 1850 he was appointed a Military Knight of Windsor through the influence of Lord Seaton.
+There, FitzGibbon lived on a small allowance, in comfortable quarters provided by the crown, using his Canadian pension to pay off debts.

 He died at Windsor Castle in 1863 and is buried there in the crypt of St. George's Chapel.

 In 2003 his descendants donated some of his personal effects, including a signet ring and a ceremonial sword, to the Canadian War Museum in Ottawa.

 In popular culture

 FitzGibbon appears in The Bully Boys, a novel by Eric Walters.
 The book follows his interactions with fictional character Thomas Roberts, whom he takes under his wing during the events surrounding the Battle of Beaver Dams.